 - Understand the basic operation of InnoDB—including how data is stored on disk and in memory

 - Understand what InnoDB does internally when data is written and how features like the transaction log files and undo space work

 - See how key features of InnoDB work, including clustered indexes, insert buffer, adaptive hash and double write buffer

 - Learn to read diagnostic information from InnoDB and make informed decisions while changing configuration

 - Discover how Percona Server with XtraDB can provide better diagnostics and performance

 Who should attend

 Database Administrators and System Administrators who are responsible for MySQL servers.

-This course is delivered as a two day intensive.
-Attendees will be provided with Linux PCs, but given the time restrictions, hands-on exercises will be limited.
-Attendees are encouraged to use their own laptops if they prefer.
+This course is typically delivered as an intensive two day workshop.
 Slides will be provided for students wishing to apply additional study after the course is complete.